vitormcruz/tome/README.md

 ## Reporting

-Tome is shipped with simple web reporting tool.
-It uses Seaside, so you can open it's Control panel to start the webserver:
+Tome is shipped with simple web reporting tool, It uses Seaside, so you can open it's Control Panel to start the webserver:

 ![image](https://github.com/user-attachments/assets/2c84ee1d-39c0-4c93-8ccc-ae60a42cf7e8)

 ![image](https://github.com/user-attachments/assets/a2e899da-a959-496c-b073-a098ea656062)

-Onde the server is up, Tome reporting can be reached at localhost:8080/Tome (change port accordingly), and it will look for any Features inside the image:
+Once the server is up, Tome reporting can be reached at localhost:8080/Tome (change port accordingly), and it will look for any Features inside the image:

 ![image](https://github.com/user-attachments/assets/de12f1d4-b8ac-4dd3-8dd4-2a04acda47d2)